Westfield railway station

-Westfield railway station was a station of the Auckland railway network in New Zealand.
-The station closed to all services on 12 March 2017, following an announcement by Auckland Transport on 17 January 2017, because fewer than 330 passengers used it daily and it required a costly upgrade.
+Westfield railway station was a station of the Auckland railway network in the Westfield industrial precinct, Auckland, New Zealand.
+The station opened to passengers in 1887.
+It was closed to all services in 2017.

-The station was 640 metres south of Westfield Junction, where the Eastern and Southern Lines converge.
+The station was located 640 metres south of Westfield Junction, where the Eastern and Southern Lines converge.
 It therefore served both lines.
 It had an island platform layout and was reached from a pedestrian overbridge at the end of Portage Road.
-The overbridge also spanned the adjacent Westfield marshalling yards and gives access to KiwiRail's operations centre and locomotive facility.
+The overbridge also spanned the adjacent Westfield marshalling yards and gave access to KiwiRail's operations centre and locomotive facility.

-The Third Main Line ends shortly after Westfield Junction.
-The project began in 2020 and was completed in 2025.
-It is expected to ease congestion on Auckland rail lines, improve rail freight access from the Port of Auckland to the Westfield yards and allow more frequent passenger and freight services.